Gary O'Neill (footballer, born 1995)

 Gary O'Neill is an Irish professional footballer who plays as a midfielder for League of Ireland Premier Division club Shamrock Rovers.

 O'Neill moved to England as a teenager and came through the Academy at Wolverhampton Wanderers.
 He was signed to Port Vale and played on loan at Southport.
 He returned to Ireland after leaving Hereford United in 2015, at which point he signed with UCD.
 He spent four years with UCD, helping the club to the League of Ireland First Division title in 2018, before he moved on to Shamrock Rovers.
-He won the Premier Division in 2020, 2021, 2022, and 2023.
-He also won the FAI Cup in 2019 and the President of Ireland's Cup in 2022 and 2024.
+He was named in the PFAI Team of the Year three times whilst in the second tier.
+He won the Premier Division in 2020, 2021, 2022, 2023 and 2025.
+He also won the FAI Cup in 2019 and 2025, and the President of Ireland's Cup in 2022 and 2024.

 Career

 Early career

 A native of Caherslee, Tralee, County Kerry, O'Neill played for Kingdom Boys as a youth.
 His father, Tony, was a founding member of Tralee Dynamos.
 Following impressive displays in the Kennedy Cup, he joined the Academy at English Premier League club Wolverhampton Wanderers at Wolverhampton Wanderers.
 He spent four years with Wolves, where manager Mick McCarthy had an influx of Irish youngsters.

 He joined Port Vale, though was released by manager Micky Adams at the end of the 2013–14 season without playing a first-team game.
+He spent a month on loan at Southport, playing four Conference games.

 In September 2014, O'Neill joined Hereford United.
 He left Hereford in December 2014, when they were wound up as a club, with all league results and league appearances expunged.
 He was not paid his full wages.

 UCD

 O'Neill returned to Ireland in February 2015, signing with UCD where manager Pat Devlin was a friend of his father.
 He obtained a degree in sports management whilst at the university.
 He made his senior debut for the club in a Leinster Senior Cup tie against Dundalk on 10 February 2015.
 O'Neill scored on his league debut, a 3–0 victory over Cobh Ramblers on 7 March 2015.
+He was named on the PFAI Team of the Year for 2015, alongside teammates Thomas Boyle, Robbie Benson, and Ryan Swan.
+He was again voted onto the PFAI Team of the Year for 2016, along teammates Maxi Kouogun and Ryan Swan, with Limerick players making up the other eight names on the teamsheet.
+He was named onto the PFAI Team of the Year for the First Division for a third time in 2018, alongside teammates Liam Scales, Daire O'Connor and Georgie Kelly.
+He also won the division's Player of the Year award.
+UCD secured promotion that season as champions of the First Division.